-Community based partners along with the school based mental health providers provide life skills groups, parenting groups, individual therapeutic services and bachelor's and master's level interns in the field of Social Work, Mental Health, and Counseling.
+Community based partners along with the school based mental health providers provide life skills groups, parenting groups, individual therapeutic services and bachelor's and master's level interns in the field of Social Work, Mental Health, and counseling.

-The school has a defined MOU process in which local social service agency partners engage with the school to provide a wide array of support both on-site as well as by referral.
-Services include but are not limited to: Individual Therapy Family Therapy Group Therapy Case Management Mentoring Wellness Programs Grief Counseling Addiction and Substance Use / Abuse Counseling
+The school has a defined MOU process in which local social service agency partners engage with the school to provide a wide array of supports both on-site as well as by referral.
+Services include but are not limited to: Individual therapy